 sudo apt install nvidia-container-toolkit

-When tested on Fedora 40, unlike Ubuntu, the
+When testing on Fedora 40, unlike Ubuntu, the

 nvidia-smi